 Never owe more than your property is worth

 With a lifetime mortgage, the amount you can borrow depends on both your age and the value of your property.
 The older you are, the higher the percentage of your property's value you can borrow.

 As the loan is not paid off until the house is sold, this means that any increase in the value of your property would offset the total amount owed.
 There is, of course, always a risk that property prices may fall, or not increase enough, and that the amount owed, including the interest, could be more than the value of your home.

 If this were the case, your estate would be left with a debt to pay.
-However, to ensure this doesn't happen, the Saga Equity Release Advice Service only recommends lifetime mortgages that carry a 'no negative equity' guarantee, meaning that the repayment amount won't exceed the sale proceeds of your property.
-So, even if property prices go down, you or your estate will never owe more than the amount realised in the sale of your house; subject to meeting the mortgage conditions of keeping the property in good repair.
+However, to ensure this doesn't happen, the Saga Equity Release Advice Service only recommends lifetime mortgages that come with no risk of negative equity.
+This means that when the property is sold after you die or have moved into permanent long-term care, you or your beneficiaries will not have to repay more than the sale proceeds.
+Even if they are less than the amount owed.
+Subject to meeting the mortgage conditions of keeping the property in good repair.

 Only release the amount you need

 When you apply for a lifetime mortgage, you will be offered a specific amount of money based on the value of your home and your age.
 This may well be more than you need and the Saga Equity Release Advice Service would always advise that you only borrow the amount you actually require.
 However, some lifetime mortgages give you the option to retain a 'cash facility', allowing you to release some of the available sum initially and come back for additional money as and when you need it.